nebfield/snpQT/docs/quickstart/quickstart.md

 ```

 Feel free to inspect the reports generated in `$HOME/snpqt_toy_results`.
 The
 reports will look a bit odd because the input data is synthetic.
+For a more detailed exploration of all the implemented
+workflows on the toy dataset, as well as a real-life ALS- Control Cohort visit our [Tutorial](https://snpqt.readthedocs.io/en/latest/user-guide/results/) page.

 There are nine individual workflows in `snpQT`.
 We provide a detailed
-explanation of each workflow in the [user guide](../user-guide/tutorial.md)
+explanation of each workflow in the [User guide](https://snpqt.readthedocs.io/en/latest/user-guide/background/)
 section.